earlfogel/food/README.md

 Leave in oven with door open for 10 minutes.
 Cool on the counter for a while, then refrigerate.

-When cool, top with cherry pie filling, or homemade cherry sauce.
+When cool, top with cherry pie filling, or homemade cherry topping.

-** Cherry Sauce **:<br/>
+** Cherry Topping **:<br/>
-1 1/2 cup cherries, pitted<br/>
-1/4 cup sugar<br/>
-1/2 cup water<br/>
+1 can cherries in syrop<br/>
 1 tbsp corn starch<br/>

-Heat cherries, sugar and 1/4 cup water until it begins to boil.
-Mix remaining water with cornstarch and add to the pot.
+Mix corn starch with 1/4 cup cherry syrop and set aside.

+Bring cherries and remaining syrop to a boil, then add cornstarch/syrop mix.
 Cook slowly, stirring, until the sauce turns clear and thickens.

 When cool, spoon onto cake.